Wolverine is without question the most popular and iconic member of the Marvel superhero team the X-Men.

 Due to being 150 years old, Wolverine naturally has a much longer backstory to explore than the rest of the team.

-The fact that when we first meet him very little of it is known has also I think made him an attractive characters to both fans and writers alike.
+The fact that when we first meet him very little of his past is known has also I think made him an attractive characters to both fans and writers alike.

-However in Wolverine’s case I think certain aspects of his origin can really serve as the basis for entire films in their own right, such as the weapon X program which served as the basis for much of X2 and the first Wolverine film.
+However in Wolverine’s case aspects of his origin can serve as the basis for entire films in their own right, such as the weapon X program which served as the basis for much of X2 and the first Wolverine film.

 Its hard to imagine Scott Summers origin being strong enough to carry a film.
 In X-Men Apocalypse for instance his origin is really only a minor part at the start and then that’s that.
 He’s joined the team and really is no different to how he is later.